JereKuusela/valheim-expand_world/publish/README.md

   - Changes the default biome seeding to use the `terrain` parameter of `expand_world.yaml`.
   - Adds a new setting `Water depth multiplier`.
   - Fixes terrain desync issue.
+  - Fixes the `Server only` mode not working.

 - v1.3
 	- Improves general error handling.